kres0345/Globalized-Hello-World/CONTRIBUTING.md

-I am happy that you wont to contribute, remember to hold the correct folder structure.
+I am happy that you want to contribute, remember to hold the correct folder structure.